 9. Visit a Museum

 This may seem counter-productive.
 Why should I waste precious time and money?
 Assuredly it is not time wasted.
-To visit a museum, page through good art books, or view online collections, helps rekindle enthusiasm.
+Visiting a museum, reading good art books, or viewing online collections helps rekindle enthusiasm.
 It's also a subconscious reminder that museum-quality work comes about through persevering effort.

 10. Respice Ad Finem

 By keeping the goal in view, every traveler willingly endures the discomfort of the journey.
 Respice ad finem goes the Latin saying: look to the end.
 Visualizing the end product spurs one to not give up halfway.
 A young pianist keeps practicing in the vision of mastery.
 The mountain climber pushes on with the joyful thought of reaching the peak.
 Thus, the end product gives meaning to the labor that produces it.
 Envisioning a masterpiece ahead of time makes the present sweat worthwhile.